mamun001/kubernetes_interview_questions/kubernetes_interview_questions.md

 More Unformatted questions:
 __________________________
-Why do you need a  "cronjob" in k8s?
 Where did your have yours hands-on experience on k8s?
 How did you manage logging persistence?
 Prometheus?
 Datadog?
 Agents?
 You just created a cluster.
 How do you know what;s running there by default